-According to the critical approach, prevalent mainly among Arab participant from East Jerusalem, the main function of social services is to deal with structural inequalities and unequal power relations that characterise encounters between Jews and Arabs in these cities.
-Namely, social services should address issues of power distribution, conflict-ridden majority-minority relations, cultural and national oppression, as well as discriminatory policies toward the Arab minority.
-According to the critical approach, professional and cultural competence are insufficient to address the critical question of how and when social workers in ethnically-tense mixed cities would face structural and institutionalised discrimination (Baum, 2007).
+According to the critical approach, prevalent mainly among Arab participants from East Jerusalem, the main function of social services is to deal with the structural inequalities and unequal power relations that characterise encounters between Jews and Arabs in these cities.
+Namely, social services should address issues of power distribution, conflict-ridden majority–minority relations, cultural and national oppression, and discriminatory policies toward the Arab minority.
+According to the critical approach, professional and cultural competence are insufficient to address the critical question of how and when social workers in ethnically tense mixed cities should face structural and institutionalised discrimination (Baum, 2007).

-The impact of national conflict
+The impact of the national conflict

-Findings show the heavy presence of the conflict at the staff level, especially in times of conflict escalation.
-Participants admitted that there is no formal guidelines how the professional Jewish-Arab staff should jointly address the impact of these tensions.
-In these sense, the study show how social workers’ discretion was functional to buffering the tensions that emerge from the Israeli-Arab national conflict to provide a neutral or safe political space in which they can transcend the dividing impact of the conflict in their professional lives, as also evident in other studies (Barberis & Boccagni, 2014).
+Findings show that the national conflict has a strong presence among social work staff, especially in times of conflict escalation.
+Participants admitted that there are no formal guidelines shaping how the professional Jewish-Arab staff should jointly address the impact of these tensions.
+In these sense, the study show how social workers’ discretion functioned to buffer the tensions that emerge from the Israeli-Arab national conflict, thereby providing a neutral or safe political space in which they can transcend the divisive impact of the conflict in their professional lives, as is also evident in other studies (Barberis & Boccagni, 2014).

 Discretion patterns in mixed cities

-The study confirms previous studies that showed that the macro-national context shapes the ways in which street-level bureaucrats act as liaison between the state and the citizens, especially through the use of discretion especially among most vulnerable groups (Hupe, 2019).
+The study confirms earlier research that showed that the macro-national context shapes the ways in which street-level bureaucrats act as the liaison between the state and the citizens, especially through the exercise of discretion, especially among the most vulnerable groups (Hupe, 2019).
 Participants’ use of discretion and autonomy takes place within the context of explicit and latent strains between their own national affiliation (Jewish or Arab), professional values, and national tension as reflected in the urban context of mixed cities.
-This was evident in the present study in the areas of developing resource redistribution between Jews and Arabs; enlarging the Arab participation in services and staff and adapting welfare programs to the needs of mixed cities.
-This aligns with the conception whereby social workers' discretion and coping strategies are shaped by their own nation-ethnical identities and bias (Watkins-Hayes, 2011).
-In the absence of a formal policy, social services seem to comply with the sharp structural inequalities that characterize the relations between the Jew and Arab population in these cities.
-Namely, while several participants were actively involved in resisting and reducing inequalities most of them avoided engaging with the wide socio-political factors that reproduced the exclusionary status-quo of the Arab minority.
+The workers redistributed resources between Jews and Arabs; increased the number of Arab clients who received services and Arab social workers on staff; and modified welfare programs to better meet the needs of mixed cities.
+These practices align with the conception that social workers' discretion and coping strategies are shaped by their own ethno-national identities and biases (Watkins-Hayes, 2011).
+In the absence of a formal policy, social workers, except in East Jerusalem, seem to work within the framework of sharp structural inequalities that characterise the relations between the Jew and Arab population in these cities, making tweaks around the edges.
+Although several participants were actively involved in resisting and reducing inequalities, most avoided engaging with pervasive socio-political factors that reproduced the exclusionary status quo of the Arab minority.

-In sum, the study shows the intertwined connection between public social workers in mixed cities as street level bureaucrats, the impact of national conflict, the perceptions of role of social services in mixed cities, and discretion patterns in mixed cities.
-Our study shows that, in the light of vague social services policy, the national conflict present in Israeli mixed cities intensifies the roles of social workers as street-level bureaucrats who act as informal policy decision makers (Raaphorst & Groeneveld, 2018).
+In sum, the study shows the deep connection between public social workers in mixed cities as street-level bureaucrats, the impact of national conflict, the perceptions of role of social services in mixed cities, and discretion patterns in mixed cities.
+Our study shows that, in the light of the vague social services policy developed on the national level, the conflict present in Israeli mixed cities intensifies the roles of social workers as street-level bureaucrats who act as informal policy decision makers (Raaphorst & Groeneveld, 2018).